Don’t “Give Back”…“Invest in OUr Communities” Instead

 o Applying rigorous objective processes to identify issues, beneficiaries and opportunities for maximum impact

-o With clearly defined expectations, targets, metrics, evaluation systems and appropriate follow up action to achieve the
+o With clearly defined expectations, targets, metrics, evaluation systems and appropriate follow up action to achieve the desired impact.

 I find that this simple...but powerful...change in phrasing makes a huge impact in establishing a more constructive mind set, clearly defined expectations, collaborative working relationships, appropriate measurement and monitoring systems and followup action that is much more likely to deliver substantial impact than a "giving back" mindset does.